-Upon her return Ellen taught science at the Dryburgh House school from 1896 through until 1900, then at Tormore House school in North Adelaide.
+Upon her return, Ellen taught science at the Dryburgh House School from 1896 through until 1900, then at Tormore House School in North Adelaide

 Ellen visited England in 1908 to attend Oxford and complete a Diploma of Education, returning the following year to Adelaide to continue at the University.

-Ellen also gave the school it's motto “Virtute et veritate.” - “With Truth And Courage”
+Ellen also gave the school it's motto “Virtute et Veritate.” - “With Truth And Courage”

-Also being honoured at the Walford Church of England Girls' Grammar School with the “Benham Wing”
+Ellen is also honoured at the Walford Church of England Girls' Grammar School with the “Benham Wing”